-The 2015 budget also reflects Council's direction to reduce its reliance on tax revenues from heavy industry.
+The 2016 budget also reflects Council's direction to reduce its reliance on tax revenues from heavy industry.
 Since 1995, the Town has consistently reduced its dependence on heavy industrial taxes.

-This year, heavy industry will contribute 12.45% of the Town's property tax revenue, well under the more than 30% in the 1990s.
+This year, heavy industry will contribute 12.08% of the Town's property tax revenue, well under the 30% rate in the 1990s.